ruslanhedd/TrimImageC/README.md

 ---

-## 🚀 Usage
+### 🛠️ How to Use

 1. Run the compiled `image_trimmer_gui.exe` from the terminal or file explorer.
-2. A file picker will appear – choose an image.
+2. A file picker dialog will appear — select one or more image files.
+3. The program will open each selected image one by one.
+4. For each image:
-3. A window opens showing the image.
+   - A window will appear showing the image.
-4. Use the mouse to drag-select the crop area.
+   - Use the mouse to **drag-select** the crop area.
-5. After releasing the mouse, a "Save As" dialog will appear.
-6. Save the cropped image to your desired location.
+   - Once you release the mouse, the image is cropped accordingly.
+5. The cropped version of each image is automatically saved to an `output/` folder located in the **same directory** as the original image.
+6. The file name remains the same as the original.

 ---